-The MASH involves a core team of representatives from Milton Keynes Council Children’s Services, Police and Health co-located at Saxon Court, Central Milton Keynes.
-The MASH has links with other services such as probation, youth offending and housing.
+The MASH has a core team of representatives from Children’s Social Care, police, health and adult safeguarding co-located at Civic, 1 Saxon Gate East, Milton Keynes.
+It also has links with education, probation, housing, youth offending team and CAMHS (Child and adolescent mental health).

-- The MASH team manager uses the collected information to decide the most appropriate interventions for the child’s identified needs.
+- Managers decide the most appropriate interventions for the child’s identified needs

-- An improved service ‘journey’ for each child with greater emphasis on early intervention and better informed services provided at the right time.
+- An improved service for each child with greater emphasis on early intervention and better informed services provided at the right time

-- Greater ability to identify potential vulnerability, enabling more preventative action to be taken and dealing with cases
+- Greater ability to identify potential vulnerability, enabling more preventative action to be taken when dealing with cases before they escalate

-- A reduction in the number of inappropriate referrals and referrals to children’s social care.
+- Reduction in the number of inappropriate referrals and referrals to children’s social care

 How to contact the MASH